Nonclassical mechanical states in cavity optomechanics in the single-photon strong-coupling regime

-\emph{Conclusions.--} Cavity optomechanical systems have been investigated extensively for the generation of nonclassical mechanical states.
-Remarkably, we found that in the strong coupling regime such a mechanical state may emerge spontaneously by simply sending a laser pulse to the cavity prepared in a coherent state.
+\emph{Conclusions. } Cavity optomechanical systems have been investigated extensively for the generation of nonclassical mechanical states.
+Remarkably, we found that in the strong-coupling regime such a mechanical state may emerge spontaneously by simply sending a laser pulse to the cavity prepared in a coherent state.
 We showed that this transient state is a quantum superposition of coherent states, which will reemerge periodically after the drive pulse for weak dissipation.
-These results provide additional motivation to reach the ultra-strong coupling regime.